 This list of deliverables and ASPR-mandated security requirements may be required for any contract or agreement awarded by or on behalf of ASPR.
-ASPR shall be the sole determiner of the necessity of inclusion of these requirements, or subset thereof, on a case-by-case basis, as identified in the Deliverables Section of the RRPV Project Solicitation.
-Included with Project Proposals, Offerors must include a statement attesting to their intent and ability to comply with these deliverables and security requirements within the deadline dates stated in Attachment 5.
+ASPR shall be the sole determiner of the necessity of inclusion of these requirements, or subset thereof, on a case-by-case basis, as identified in the Deliverables Section of the RPP.
+Included with Project Proposals, Offerors must include a statement attesting to their intent and ability to comply with these deliverables and security requirements within the deadline dates stated in this attachment.